TheGoodlike13/liberty_or_death/README.md

 Also, the `mumkashi-VirtualBox` thing was already there, so I kept it.
 Finally, `192.168.1.7` is the fresh VM IP address.

+> If you previously ran a Samba installation on this host

+Skip.
+No Samba here.
+NOT ALLOWED!
+I mean, totally allowed.
+Just not here now.

+> Remove an existing `/etc/krb5.conf` file

+I think this is meant as an extra step.
+It's hard to tell, because the steps use the same type of style to indicate, well, sub-steps.
+Just use auto-numbering next time!

+    sudo rm /etc/krb5.conf

+No such file.
+As expected from a fresh VM.

 ## Summary in summary